paritytech/polkadot/node/gum/README.md

 ### Decision

-The various options are to add ~2 lines per tracing line including a `candidate_hash` reference, to derive the `TraceIdentifier` from that.
-This would have avoided the complexity introduced by adding another proc-macro to the codebase.
-The visual overhead and friction and required diligence to keep the 100s of `tracing::{warn!,info!,debug!,..}` up is unreasonably high in the mid/long run especially with the context of more people joining the team.
+Adding approx. 2 lines per tracing line including a `candidate_hash` reference, to derive the `TraceIdentifier` from that, and printing that as part of the key-value section in the `tracing::*` macros.
+The visual overhead and friction and required diligence to keep the 100s of `tracing::{warn!,info!,debug!,..}` up is unreasonably high in the mid/long run.
+This is especially true, in the context of more people joining the team.
+Hence the a proc-macro is introduced which abstracts this away, and does so automagically at the cost of one-more-proc-macro in the codebase.

 ### Consequences

 Minimal training/impact is required to name `CandidateHash` as `candidate_hash` when providing to any of the log macros (`warn!`, `info!`, etc.).

 The crate has to be used throughout the entire codebase to work consistently, to disambiguate, the prefix `gum::` is used.

 Feature parity with `tracing::{warn!,..}` is not desired.
-We want consistency more than anything else.
+We want consistency more than anything.
 All currently used features _are_ supported with _gum_ as well.